Graduate Certificate in Multicultural Women’s and Gender Studies

 Students already admitted to another graduate program at TWU should:

 - Submit a letter requesting admission and a statement of purpose (500-700 words) to email@example.com, describing the relationship of the Certificate to their intellectual and professional goals.

 Completion of our certificate requires a minimum of 18 hours of coursework at the 5000 level that’s selected in consultation with our graduate certificate advisor.
 Students must also maintain a 2.7 GPA or better.

-For full course listings and requirements, please view our Graduate Catalog.
+For full course listings and requirements, please view our Graduate Catalog and Upcoming Course Descriptions.
 For more information about our Graduate Certificate Program, please contact Dr. Danielle Phillips-Cunningham, Ph.D., at firstname.lastname@example.org or 940-898-2119.